tamnguyenvan/screenbolt/README.md

 4. Click "Install" and wait for the process to complete.

-5. Launch ScreenBolt from the Start menu or desktop shortcut.
+5. Launch ScreenVivid from the Start menu or desktop shortcut.

 ### Troubleshooting Installation